 3 recipes to try in an Instant Pot

-Now that you know the best instant pot tips and tricks, you can try these 3 Instant Pot recipes right now.
+Now that you know the best instant pot tips and tricks, you can try these three Instant Pot recipes right now.

 - Instant Pot Roast Beef – You can find many different recipes for roast beef online, but the quick method is to add a cup of water, season your roast with salt, pepper, and other spices, and set your Instant Pot to high pressure for 60 to 80 minutes

 - Instant Pot Boiled Eggs – Instant Pot makes perfect boiled eggs.
-Add your eggs, add a 1/2 cup of water, and set to manual pressure for 5 minutes.
-When timer is up let naturally release for 5 minutes, then quick release and run under cool water
+Add your eggs, add a 1/2 cup of water, and set to manual pressure for 3 minutes for soft eggs and 5 minutes for hard eggs.
+When the timer is up let naturally release for 5 minutes, then quick release and run under cool water